<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://stsfutures.com/img/nq-signals-free-trial-what-7-days-proves-week-vs-record-dark.svg</image:loc>

-<image:caption>A short 7-day trade sequence dips net-negative, shown above the full 15-year STS record: net $1,120,402 over 3,505 trades, 45.5% win rate, 1.57 profit factor, 1.88 to 1 payoff, worst losing streak 14 in a row, max drawdown $28,994 or 17.5%, t-stat 4.9.
+<image:caption>A short 7-day trade sequence dips net-negative, shown above the full 15-year STS record: net $1,107,329 over 3,496 trades, 45.5% win rate, 1.56 profit factor, 1.87 to 1 payoff, worst losing streak 14 in a row, max dollar drawdown $29,014 (3.2% of peak), max percentage drawdown 20.3%, t-stat clears the 3.0 significance hurdle.
 The week is a random slice of the long curve.</image:caption>

 </image:image>